 Usually the people who cook often, will have some sort of intuitive flow.
 I’ll open the top drawer next to the stove and there will be the oven mitts, spatulas or spices.
 The dish towels will be housed conveniently near the sink.
 And the most used pots and pans are stacked neatly at the front of a low-lying drawer.

 But the majority of kitchens I enter make no fucking sense.

 The vegetable peeler is lumped in with wooden spoons, in the same drawer as uncovered, abused knives.
 Heavy appliances live where water glasses should go.
 And good luck finding any oven mitts.

-I’ve been in palatial kitchens and closet kitchens, and having lived in both myself, I can say that storage space is not an excuse for being disorganized, and having a lot of it doesn’t guarantee that your kitchen drawers will be any more streamlined.
+I’ve been in palatial kitchens and closet kitchens, and having lived in both myself, I can say that storage space is not an excuse for being disorganized and not knowing where to put things in kitchen cabinets.
+In other words, having a lot of them doesn’t guarantee that your kitchen drawers will be any more streamlined.

-By having to learn my way through many foreign countertops in a condensed amount of time, I’ve come away with some golden rules for organizing your kitchen so it flows logically.
+By having to learn my way through many foreign countertops in a condensed amount of time, I’ve come away with some golden rules for how to organize kitchen cabinets so your tools flow logically.
 They’ll even can save you a surprisingly amount of time while cooking.

 When I moved in March to my very large dream kitchen, I had the distinct type A pleasure of applying some of these lessons to my new space.
 It’s much easier to create good organization habits from the get-go, so I dragged out the unpacking process to make sure I got it right.